antazo/ai-python/README.md

 # Azure AI with Python

-Access Microsoft Azure AI and its cognitive services using Python, Flask, and Selenium.
+Access Microsoft Azure AI and its cognitive services using Python, and Flask.

 ## Endpoints